das-uckorka/das-uckorka/README.md

 - 👋 Hi, I’m @das-uckorka
-- 👀 I’m interested in programming, APIs and 3D-modeling
+- 👀 I’m interested in low-lewel programming (as low as I can now) and AI
-- 🌱 I’m currently learning C++ and APIs
+- 🌱 I’m currently learning C++ and robotics
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me gameruckorka@gmail.com

 <!---